Bolsonaro home searched as Brazil probes fake vaccine cards

 For months, Bolsonaro insisted that the anti-malarial hydroxychloroquine was a treatment for COVID-19, despite a lack of robust medical evidence.
 At one point, the former president warned Brazilians that there would be no legal recourse against Pfizer for anyone suffering irreversiable side effects.
 He also linked the vaccine to AIDS — an assertion rejected by doctors and scientists — prompting a justice of Brazil’s top court to order his comments be investigated.

-Brazil's pandemic death toll was the second-highest in the world.
+Brazil's pandemic death toll was the second-highest in the world, though it ranks about 20th in per capita deaths.
 A congressional investigation determined Bolsonaro should be indicted for bungling the nation's COVID-19 responde, including him insispushing unproven treatments.

 Bolsonaro recently returned to Brazil after several months outside Orlando, where he mostly kept a low profile aside from a few speaking engagements.
 This weekend, as he seeks to reclaim his position of influence in Brazil, he traveled to the interior of Sao Paulo state and appeared at a massive agriculture show.